MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app.md

 **Step 6: [Update the Azure AD policy](#update-azure-ad)**

 > [!NOTE]
-> To deploy Conditional Access App Control for Azure AD apps, you need a valid [license for Azure Active Directory Premium P1 or higher](/azure/active-directory/fundamentals/license-users-groups) as well as a Cloud App Security license.
+> To deploy Conditional Access App Control for Azure AD apps, you need a valid [license for Azure Active Directory Premium P1 or higher](/azure/active-directory/fundamentals/license-users-groups) as well as a Defender for Cloud Apps license.

-## Step 1:  Configure your IdP to work with Cloud App Security<a name="conf-idp"></a><a name="conf-azure-ad"></a>
+## Step 1:  Configure your IdP to work with Defender for Cloud Apps<a name="conf-idp"></a><a name="conf-azure-ad"></a>

 ### Configure integration with Azure AD

 >[!NOTE]
 >When configuring an application with SSO in Azure AD, or other identity providers, one field that may be listed as optional is the sign-on URL setting.
 Note that this field may be required for Conditional Access App Control to work.

-Use the following steps to create an Azure AD Conditional Access policy that routes app sessions to Cloud App Security.
+Use the following steps to create an Azure AD Conditional Access policy that routes app sessions to Defender for Cloud Apps.
 For other IdP solutions, see [Configure integration with other IdP solutions](#configure-integration-with-other-idp-solutions).

 1. In Azure AD, browse to **Security** > **Conditional Access**.